cj-mills/christianjmills/_posts/2021-7-29-Barracuda-PoseNet-Tutorial-V2-5.md

     engine.worker.Execute(input);
     // Release GPU resources allocated for the Tensor input.Dispose();

-    // The smallest dimension of the videoTexture int minDimension = Mathf.Min(videoTexture.width, videoTexture.height);

-    // The value used to scale the key point locations up to the source resolution scale = (float)minDimension / Mathf.Min(imageDims.x, imageDims.y);

     // Decode the keypoint coordinates from the model output ProcessOutput(engine.worker);